ExpressionEngine/ExpressionEngine-User-Guide/source/fieldtypes/duration.rst

 Units
 =====

 Units can be set to Hours, Minutes or Seconds.
-This is used to determine the length of time being described when a content other enters a whole number like "42".
+This is used to determine the length of time being described when a content author enters a whole number like "42".
 The publish form will automatically display the unit in the field's placeholder text to give the author input reminders.

 ***************
 Alternate Input